goreleaser/goreleaser/www/docs/blog/posts/2023-05-05-goreleaser-v1.18.md

 [brews]: https://goreleaser.com/customization/homebrew/

-### Publish Homebrew taps, Scoop manifests and Krew plugins to plain Git repositores
+### Publish Homebrew taps, Scoop manifests and Krew plugins to plain Git repositories

 Historically, you could only publish to GitHub, GitLab and Gitea, which used their respective APIs.